Airtransit

 Airtransit was a Canadian airline that provided short take-off and landing (STOL) service between Ottawa and Montreal.
-A subsidiary of Air Canada (then a Crown corporation), the airline operated from 1973-1976 before closing due to poor business.
+A subsidiary of Air Canada (then a Crown corporation), the airline operated from 1973 to 1976 before closing due to poor business.

 History

 In 1970, the Science Council of Canada recommended that the government of Canada immediately invest in industrial development of the aviation industry, including construction of aircraft, navigation aids, and regulation of air traffic.
 The government began these projects shortly after the Science Council's report.